HareemFatima5/Vibe-Shift-LLM/README.md

 VibeShift is a production-grade LLM text transformation engine built with Next.js and Google's Gemini API.
 It goes beyond simple API wrappers by demonstrating advanced prompt engineering, few-shot learning, automated quality scoring, and persistent local analytics.

-This project is specifically designed as a portfolio piece for Master's applications in Data Science and Artificial Intelligence (targeting SFU, Waterloo, UBC, and University of Hildesheim) as well as data science and ML engineering roles.

 ---